saswat-km/Quadron_Docker/README.md

 # Getting the Quadron Docker Image

-To pull the Quadron Docker image from your Docker Hub repository:
+To pull the Quadron Docker image from the Docker Hub repository:
 > docker pull kxk302/quadron:1.0.0

 To view the pulled image: